For many cardholders, the no-annual-fee Wells Fargo Propel card may be the best deal.

 In many cases, you can get more value from the Venture card, especially if:

 - You are only planning on holding the card for one year.
-That will give out-sized value to the Venture’s significantly higher welcome offer and first year waived annual fee.
+That will give out-sized value to the Venture’s significantly higher welcome offer, even with the annual fee factored in.

 - You have lots of other airline miles and would get good value from the Venture’s transfer partners.